-This is one of the first buildings to comply with California's new energy efficiency standards, the toughest in the nation.
+This was one of the first buildings to comply with California's new energy efficiency standards, the toughest in the nation.
 It includes the first “smart” solar array in North America over 500 kWh, providing 100% of the office electricity.
-Clif provides all employees with 30 minutes of paid time to exercise each day and its Cool Commute program has also helped 42 employees purchase hybrid or biodiesel cars, raising their fuel efficiency.
+Clif Bar provides all employees with 30 minutes of paid time to exercise each day, and its Cool Commute program has also helped 42 employees purchase hybrid or biodiesel cars, raising their fuel efficiency.

-The 2-story open office is flooded with natural light and four interior gardens deliver bright sunlight, fresh air and rain to the plants and greenery inside.
-These courtyards and a series of living walls subdivided work areas, while at the same time providing beauty, inspiration and a physical connection to the outdoors.
+The 2-story open office is flooded with natural light, and four interior gardens deliver bright sunlight, fresh air and rain to the plants and greenery inside.
+These courtyards and a series of living walls subdivide work areas, while at the same time providing beauty, inspiration and a physical connection to the outdoors.

 This project is LEED-CI Platinum certified.

 - One of the largest photovoltaic arrays on a Communal Building in North America fulfilling almost all of Clif-Bar’s power needs was enhanced by panels able to generate 6-8% more power than a standard PV array.